-According to the National Centers for Complementary and Integrative Health, acupuncture that is performed with substandard or dirty equipment can pose a very serious health risk.
+According to the National Centers for Complementary and Integrative Health, acupuncture that is performed with substandard or dirty equipment a very serious health risk.
 Acupuncture needles are regulated by the U.S. Food and Drug Administration and are supposed to be single-use only.

 Make sure to do your homework on your acupuncturist before booking your first appointment, and leave the appointment if you don’t feel comfortable.
 Watch your practitioner to make sure that the needles being used are sterile and new.
 Don’t be afraid to ask questions about what is going on.
 A good acupuncturist will walk you through the procedure and make sure it’s a calm and safe experience for you.

 Acupuncture by itself might not be enough to treat chronic headache pain.
 Migraines, tension headaches, and cluster headaches that impair your daily life should be addressed with pain medication.

 There’s no special preparation prior to an acupuncture treatment appointment.
 If it’s your first time, you may want to go with a list of questions.
 Your practitioner will be able to advise you how many treatments you should expect, and how often you might need to go to experience relief of your symptoms.

 A clinical study of acupuncture for cluster headaches recommended treatment twice a week for two weeks, followed by one treatment per week for eight weeks, and maintenance treatments of once every other week after that.